Social utility efficiency

-Social utility efficiency (SUE) is a measurement of the utilitarian performance of voting methods—how likely they are to elect the candidate who best represents the voters' preferences.
+Social utility efficiency (SUE) or voter satisfaction efficiency (VSE) is a metric for comparing voting methods which compares them based on the average well-being of voters.

-It is also known as utilitarian efficiency, voter satisfaction index (VSI) or voter satisfaction efficiency (VSE).

 Definition

 Social utility efficiency is defined as the ratio between the social utility of the candidate who is actually elected by a given voting method and that of the candidate who would maximize social utility, where $E[]$ is the expected value over many iterations of the sum of all voter utilities for a given candidate:

 A voting method with 100% efficiency would always pick the candidate that maximizes voter utility.
 A method that chooses a winner randomly would have efficiency of 0%, and a (pathological) method that did worse than a random pick would have less than 0% efficiency.

 SUE is not only affected by the voting method, but is a function of the number of voters, number of candidates, and of any strategies used by the voters.